MemeScribe/Gtube/README.md

 //USING GTUBE//

-To use, simple extract the zip file and cd to '../gtube-libraries'.
+To use, simply extract the zip file and cd to '../gtube-libraries'.
 Then run
 $ sh gtube